DataIntellectTech/TorQ/docs/dataaccess.md

 94.81  93.82  8.43 7.43

 ```
-Only certain aggregations are cross process enabled (see aggregations table).
-As a consequence should the user wish to define more complex join functions and timeouts the functions `.dataaccess.syncexec(j)(t)` are similar to `.dataaccess.getdata` yet give more freedom.
+Only aggregations which can be factored across processes are enabled (see aggregations table), this is because defining the irreducible aggregations would result in inaccuracies.
+Should the user wish to use these aggregations ordefine other joins and timeouts: the functions `.dataaccess.syncexec(j)(t)` are similar to `.dataaccess.getdata` yet give more freedom.
 For example

 ```
 q)g".dataaccess.syncexec `tablename`starttime`endtime`instruments`columns!(`quote;2021.01.20D0;2021.01.23D0;`GOOG;`sym`time`bid`bsize)"